layout.js

 When using client-side navigation, Next.js automatically only renders the part of the page below the common layout between two routes.

-For example, in the following directory structure, dashboard/layout.tsx is the common layout for both /dashboard and /dashboard/settings:
+For example, in the following directory structure, dashboard/layout.tsx is the common layout for both /dashboard/settings and /dashboard/analytics:

-When navigating from /dashboard to /dashboard/settings, dashboard/settings/page.tsx will be rendered on the server because it the segment that changed, while dashboard/layout.tsx will not be re-rendered because it is a common layout between the two routes.
+When navigating from /dashboard/settings to /dashboard/analytics, page.tsx in /dashboard/analytics will rerender on the server, while dashboard/layout.tsx will not rerender because it's a common UI shared between the two routes.

 This performance optimization allows navigation between pages that share a layout to be quicker as only the data fetching and rendering for the page has to run, instead of the entire route that could include shared layouts that fetch their own data.

-Because dashboard/layout.tsx doesn't re-render, reading a searchParams prop in the layout Server Component would become stale when navigating.
+Because dashboard/layout.tsx doesn't re-render, the searchParams prop in the layout Server Component might become stale after navigation.

 • Instead, use the Page searchParams prop or the useSearchParams hook in a Client Component, which is re-rendered on the client with the latest searchParams.